godotengine/godot-docs/reference/gdscript_more_efficiently.rst

 were all smashable, they would need to inherit from the class Smashable, possibly requiring multiple inheritance.
 If multiple inheritance was undesired, then they would have to inherit a common class like Entity.
-Yet, it would not be very elegant to add a virtual method "smash()" to Entity only if a few of them can be smashed.
+Yet, it would not be very elegant to add a virtual method ``smash()`` to Entity only if a few of them can be smashed.

 With dynamically typed languages, this is not a problem.
-Duck typing makes sure you only have to define a smash() function where required and that's it.
+Duck typing makes sure you only have to define a ``smash()`` function where required and that's it.
 No need to consider inheritance, base classes, etc.

 ::